groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/advanced-usage/render-hidden-pages/_index.md

 var apiInstance = new ViewApi(configuration);
 ```

+**Pro Tip**: Store your credentials securely using environment variables or configuration files rather than hardcoding them in your application.

-## Step 3: Rendering Hidden Slides in Presentations
+## Step 2: Display Hidden Slides in Presentations

-Let's start with a practical example of rendering hidden slides in a PowerPoint presentation:
+Let's start with a practical example of how to display hidden slides programmatically in a PowerPoint presentation.
+This is particularly useful when you need to ensure all presentation content is accessible for review or archival purposes:

 ```csharp
 var viewOptions = new ViewOptions